shamsua/Time-series-Tokenization-For-LLMs/README.md

 - **Quantization** for numerical compactness
 - **Hierarchical tokenization** for scalable long-horizon forecasting

-HSQP can be seamlessly attached to existing forecasting architectures (e.g., PatchTST, TimeLLM) and LLM-based pipelines without retraining the backbone model.
+HSQP can be seamlessly attached to existing forecasting architectures (PatchTST, TimeLLM, TimeCMA) and LLM-based pipelines without retraining the backbone model.

 ---